dspringuel-va/blog-posts/devops-handbook/FirstWay.md

 mechanism to create in minutes any environment on demand.
-This can be achieve in many ways, such as using virtual images and containers (like Docker), or using infrastructure as code configuration management tools (like Puppet, Chef, etc) for example.
+This can be achieve in many ways, such as using virtual images and containers (like Docker), or using infrastructure as code configuration management tools (like Puppet, Chef, etc).

 *Why*

-Having a separate yet identical environment, a developer can quickly and safely develop new code, can reproduce, diagnose and fix defects, can experiments on infrastructure code that creates the environment.
+Having a separate yet identical environment, a developer can quickly and safely develop new code, can reproduce, diagnose and fix defects, and can experiments on infrastructure code that creates the environment.

-#### Make infrastructure easier to rebuild than to repair
+### Make infrastructure easier to rebuild than to repair
 *What*

 The key to having an infrastructure easy to build is to have all configuration in version control.
-Thus, it becomes the source of truth for the automated build mechanism to replicate every configuration everywhere.
+Thus, it becomes the source of truth for the automated build mechanisms to replicate every configuration everywhere.

 *Why*